 I started piano at age four as physical therapy.
 My teachers were concerned with my construction-paper-cutting skills.
 Turns out I was horribly nearsighted.
 Borderline blind.
 After getting glasses, I stared wide-eyed at my feet, as if seeing them for the first time.
 So my parents…CLICK HERE TO CONTINUE

-Evan Mazunik is a composer/performer raised on the prairies of Iowa and rooted in Queens, NY.
-Fluent in Soundpainting, a sign language for live composition, Mazunik is composer/director for ZAHA, his experimental chamber ensemble.
+Evan Mazunik plays progressive jazz and improvised music as a composer, keyboardist, and musical director raised on the prairies of Iowa and rooted in the Denver, CO area.
+Fluent in Soundpainting, a sign language for live composition, Mazunik is composer/director for ZAHA, his NYC-based experimental Soundpainting ensemble.
 His compositions include commissions for jazz band, chorus, theater, dance, and film, and his work was featured in a documentary for the Finnish Broadcasting Company.
-Mazunik has performed with Anthony Braxton, Walter Thompson, Carla Bley, Robin Eubanks, Danielson, and Sufjan Stevens, and has played at creative music venues such as Roulette, The Stone, Barbes, and Galapagos.
-He received a Bachelors degree in piano performance and a Masters in jazz studies from the University of Iowa and has taught improvisation at the University of Indiana and the Royal Academy of Music in London.
-Mazunik currently serves as music director at Resurrection Presbyterian Church in Brooklyn, where he infuses ancient liturgy with contemporary innovation.
+Mazunik has performed with Carla Bley, Anthony Braxton, and Robin Eubanks, and has played at creative music venues such as Roulette, The Stone, and Galapagos.
+Evan Mazunik currently serves as Director of Worship and Liturgy at Cherry Creek Presbyterian Church in the South Denver metro area, where he infuses ancient liturgy with contemporary innovation.
+(127 words)

 Soundpainting is the universal live composing sign language created by New York composer Walter Thompson for musicians, dancers, actors, poets, and visual artists working in the medium of structured improvisation.
 In a Soundpainting ensemble, the “Soundpainter” (i.e. composer/director) uses this sign language to indicate what type of response he or she desires from the performers.
 Using the Soundpainting sign language, an entire concert, theater work, dance piece, film score, or educational presentation can be realized spontaneously.